 Other rooms are ensuite – with equally spacious bath and shower rooms.
 Two rooms above the Cloughjordan Cookery School also on site here are built into the eaves – these are neatly proportioned and full of charm from the sloping ceilings and country décor.
 Outside, country garden deck chairs and loungers are positioned to catch the sun when it shines.
-Happy hens have their own run on the lawns here and lay gorgeous eggs as a result.
-The couple have recently established a herd of free range pigs which will make superlative sausages and bacon for the breakfast menu when they are mature enough.

 Food at Cloughjordan House

-"The balance of Sarah’s professional food knowledge and Peter’s full on enthusiasm as host and events organiser is well struck.
+- "The balance of Sarah’s professional food knowledge and Peter’s full on enthusiasm as host and events organiser is well struck.
 Between them, the couple make this piece of paradise a charming place to stay and enjoy a gourmet break which highlights the best ingredients Ireland has to offer.
 We are very much looking forward to visiting again and we think when you go there, you’ll be in a hurry to return too."